 But Wait.
 What Exactly is Content Writing?

-What are the Different Types of Content Writing
+Different Types of Content Writing

 Content is created primarily for digital marketing.
 Just like water takes the shape of its container, writing must mold itself to the medium.
 The tone, tenor, style, and length of the written piece must change based on where it will appear.
 Here are some classic content writing examples: